great-expectations/great_expectations/docs/guides/rule_based_profilers/how-to-create-a-new-expectation-suite-using-rule-based-profilers.md

 ```yaml file=../../../tests/integration/docusaurus/rule_based_profiler/multi_batch_example.py#L9-L97
 ```

-And if we re-instantiate and re-run our `Profiler`, we'll have an updated suite with a table row count expectation for our table, and column min and column max expectations for each of our numeric columns!
+And if we re-instantiate our `Profiler` with our config which now has two rules, and then we re-run the `Profiler`, we'll have an updated suite with a table row count expectation for our table, and column min and column max expectations for each of our numeric columns!

 ### Glossary of Terms